prasanthxyz/pp-commander/README.md

 Electron app.

-Commonly used commands, like rsync scripts for HDD backups, or for encrypted container mounting etc. can be stored in json config files, and this app provides a GUI for the same.
+Frequently used commands, like rsync scripts for HDD backups, or for encrypted container mounting etc. can be stored in json config files, and this app provides a GUI for the same.

 Features:
 ---------
-1. Create/Update/View Json config
+1. Create/Update/View Json config with commands logically grouped into 'Features'
-2. Execute the command
+2. Execute the commands

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).